Pollybs/ab_test_data_results_tableau/README.md

-# A/B Test Data Cleaning and Visualization in Tableau Dashboard
+# A/B Test - Data Cleaning and Data Visualization in Tableau Dashboard

 <a href="https://public.tableau.com/app/profile/regina.pollyana.bernardes/viz/tableau_vanguard_abtest/Story1?publish=yes"> Tableau Visualization </a>

 This project used a fictitious data set from an A/B test.
 The dataset was cleaned and manipulated using Python.
-The data was then connected to Tableau in order to build a dashboard, analyse and display the results of the A/B test in a Tableau Story.
+The data was then connected to Tableau Desktop with the aim of analysing and displaying the results of the A/B test on dashboards and in a Tableau Story.

+Vanguard A/B Test
 The digital world is evolving, and so are Vanguard’s clients.
 Vanguard believed that a more intuitive and modern User Interface (UI), coupled with timely in-context prompts (cues, messages, hints, or instructions provided to users directly within the context of their current task or action), could make the online process smoother for clients.
 The critical question was: Would these changes encourage more clients to complete the process?

 The Experiment Conducted